 - Saves time and money–My beard generally needs to be trimmed only every couple of weeks.
 It takes just minutes.
 Contrast that with people who have to lather up their faces daily.
 Furthermore, I just use an electric trimmer (the same I use to cut my hair).
-I never have to waste money on shaving cream, razors, etc. This adds up, possibly to hundreds or thousands over a lifetime (do the math!).
+I never have to waste money on shaving cream, razors, etc. This adds up to possibly hundreds or thousands of dollars in savings over a lifetime (do the math!).

 - Keeps you warm in the winter–Beards act as natural insulators to the face, helping it to stay warm.

 - Hides imperfections on the face–Have a weak jaw line, a strange mole, or other imperfections on your lower face?
 A beard will have you covered (literally).

 - Enhances your appearance–My wife is a very attractive woman, and without hesitation, she tells me that my beard is one of her favorite features on my face.
 She loves my beard.
 Not all women like beards (at least, at first), but many of them do once they realize how you look with it grown out and groomed.

 - Glorifies God and honors you–Again, given the fact that God created us to grow hair here, and that by our very nature beards are the natural result, I think it gives honor to the man, and glory to the God that made man with his God-given beard.

 The only downsides to having a beard is that occasionally a hair will fall out.
 No big deal, and it’s no different than a head of your head falling down.
 Plus, you can trim it to any length

 you want, so don’t worry about looking like some Amish person or renegade.
 If you want a closely cropped beard, go for it!